HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 How to Restart WaterGap from saved state
 ========================================

-To run Watergap from saved state, firstly you must save data from a previous simulation.
+To run Watergap from a saved state, you must first save data from a previous simulation.
+After this data has been saved you can restart the simulation from this saved state.
+In this tutorial, we will be looking at the previous example, where we ran the simulation for the year 1989, create a saved state and then restart the simulation from this data.

+**1) Creating a saved state**

 Therefore, in the configuration file “save_model_states_for_restart” must be set to true and the direction to the folder where the restart data will be saved must be defined (e.g. /home/user/Restart_data):

-**1) Creating a saved state**
+Before running the simulation we have to modify the configuration file.
+In your WaterGAP repository, navigate to "Config_ReWaterGAP.json".
+Under "RestartOptions", set "restart" to "false" and "save_model_states_for_restart" to "true", as this is the run we will be creating the saved state from.
+On your computer create a folder to save the saved state data in.
+We recommend using a directory outside of Users/ReWaterGap, in case you need to reclone ReWaterGap.
+In this example, we will be using a folder under "Users/username/restart_data".
+In your configuration file, set "save_and_read_states_dir" to the created directory.

+All other options and steps to run the simulation will remain as they are described under :ref:`standard anthropogenic run <standard_anthropogenic_run>`.

 .. figure:: ../images/getting_started/tutorials/saving_for_restart.png

 .. figure:: ../images/getting_started/tutorials/simulation_period_before_restart.png

+If you run the simulation, you will find the output data in the output_data directory and your file "name here" under "Users/username/restart_data".

 **2) Running the simulation from saved data**

+To run the simulation from a previously saved state go to the configuration file and navigate to "RestartOptions".
+Set "restart" to "true" and "save_model_states_for_restart" to "false", as this is the run we will be using the saved data for.
+Under "save_and_read_states_dir" set the path to the previously created directory holding your saved data.

 .. figure:: ../images/getting_started/tutorials/restart_from_saved_path.png

+When we created the saved data we ran the simulation for the year 1989, with a five year spin up.
+Since this is our saved data, when running the simulation from this saved state we can only run it for the time after.
+Here, we will be running the simulation for the year 1990, starting one day after the saved state data ends.

+All other options will remain as they are described under :ref:`standard anthropogenic run <standard_anthropogenic_run>`.

 .. figure:: ../images/getting_started/tutorials/simulation_period_after_restart.png